deanpcmad/paddle/README.md

 # PaddleRB

-PaddleRB is a Ruby library for interacting with the Paddle API.
+PaddleRB is a Ruby library for interacting with the Paddle APIs, both Classic and Billing.

 **This library is currently under development for Paddle's new Billing APIs**